After Virtue by Alasdair MacIntyre: A Detailed Guide

 Traditions are not simply relative constructs, but embody real achievements of understanding through a coherent, evolving debate.
 As MacIntyre puts it:

-"When a tradition is in good order it is always partially constituted by an argument about the goods the pursuit of which gives to that tradition its particular point and purpose."
+Moreover when a tradition is in good order it is always partially constituted by an argument about the goods the pursuit of which gives to that tradition its particular point and purpose.

 Step 2